dodgingpixels/digitus/README.md

 your app.

 The last parameter, is a request code which gets passed back to the Activity later (in the section below).
 That should also be a unique integer that you don't use for permission requests elsewhere.
+For checking permissions specifically, request codes generally need to be 2 digits, rather than 4.
+Otherwise it will crash and tell you it only uses the lower 8 bits.

 ### Permissions Result

 On Marshmallow, Digitus will automatically request the `USE_FINGERPRINT` permission from Android for you.
 You should still include the permission in your `AndroidManifest.xml` file (like the sample project).

-Permission will make this request when you make a call to `init(int, String, int)`.
+Digitus will make this request when you make a call to `init(int, String, int)`.
 You need to receive this result by overriding the `onRequestPermissionsResult(int, String[], int[])` method in your `Activity`:

 ```java